anthonykulis/cps206/labs/interfaces/README.md

 * You will be graded on your demonstration of polymorphism via interfaces.

 ## Tips
 * Re-use your POJO lab and its tests!
-Do not modify your tests unless you plan on modifying the accessors (which you will not need to)
+Do not modify your tests unless you plan on modifying the accessors (which you may need to while you make features immutable)

 ## Extra Credit
 To receive the extra credit for this lab, you must write unit tests for each method!
 You are required to have 100% method coverage.
 This means one unit test to *set*, *get*, and *assert* is acceptable.